fidraC/blog/_posts/2023-09-20-cardiff-eduroam.md

 The "User key password" is the certificate password from earlier.

+### Troublshooting

+In Fedora 39 and possibly above, there might be permission issues which the system does not tell you about.
+Open up `nm-connection-editor`, click the `eduroam` network, and it will automatically prompt you to fix it.

 If you have any questions, feel free to contact me via email: `CheongYX@cardiff.ac.uk`